php-cache/documentation/docs/index.md

 ```

 `setFolder()` normalizes slash styles and removes empty or current-directory segments.
 It rejects root and parent-directory paths. `setFilesystem()` creates the current cache directory on the replacement filesystem.

+Filesystem Adapter 3 hashes keys into 256 shard directories by default.
+This avoids platform-specific filenames and large flat directories.

+Subclasses can override the protected `getFilePath()` method for custom layouts.
+Custom paths must remain deterministic, portable, and below the configured cache folder.
+Call the parent method first to keep the default key hash.
+Use a dedicated cache folder because `clear()` removes every file below it.

 ## Session locking